alberdilab/clostridium_filamentum/README.md

 ## Pangenome generation

+Two pangenome-generating pipelines were run: bifrost+ggcaller and pggb.

 ### Internal pangenome (only filamentum)

 All three C. filamentum strains are structurally identical, only differing in small variants.